 Just like the author avows, Lungs is about the sum of all his fears.
 About me.
 About you.
 About us.
-It is the story of a couple that cannot decide whether or not to have children, it is about love, family, betrayal, forgiveness – about life.
+It is the story of a couple that cannot decide whether or not to have children; it is about love, family, betrayal, forgiveness – about life.
 And death.

 In a minimalist setting consisting of two chairs and a table, the couple Denisa Nicolae and Liviu Romanescu engage in such a natural dialogue that you almost forget you’re in an auditorium.
 It’s more like eavesdropping on a casual conversation.
 But what a conversation!
-Maybe this naturalness is due to the fact that Denisa and Liviu form a couple in real life too, maybe that’s why the text fits them to a T, maybe because they do not wear special costumes, maybe because they do not use special effects… Either way, the more the tale flows, the more you find yourself on an overwhelming emotional roller coaster.
+Maybe this naturalness is due to the fact that Denisa and Liviu form a couple in real life too, maybe that’s why the text fits them to a T, maybe because they do not wear special costumes, perhaps because they do not use special effects… Either way, the more the tale flows, the more you find yourself in an overwhelming emotional roller coaster.

 Lungs tells a modern love story with all that that implies: misunderstanding, tenderness, quarrels, plans for the future, angst.
 But it is not a typical story, as Macmillan takes the dialogue between the two characters to a whole new level: they debate on how personal matters influence the entire world.
-Their lines are very funny, trenchant, shockingly genuine.
+Their lines are hilarious, trenchant, shockingly genuine.
 Basically, I watched the show with a lump in my throat that I could barely hold in by the end.

-Lungs comes with all sorts of questions, it gives out clues without giving any answers.
-It makes you question your kindness and it urges you to hug your loved ones.
+Lungs comes with all sorts of questions; it gives out clues without giving any answers.
+It makes you question your kindness, and it urges you to hug your loved ones.

-P. S. : I rushed to write about Lungs because it still is staged at Act Theater.
+P. S.: I rushed to write about Lungs because it still is staged at Act Theater.
 So take your beloved one, your friends, whoever you want, and go see it!

 Lungs, by Duncan Macmillan